tannerhelland/PhotoDemon/README.md

 Many open-source photo editors are usability nightmares.
 PhotoDemon tries not to be.
 Small touches like real-time effect previews, save/load presets on all tools, unlimited Undo/Redo, "Fade last action", keyboard accelerators, mouse wheel and X-button support, and descriptive icons make it fast and easy to use.

 ### Pro-grade features and tools
-* Extensive file format support, including Adobe Photoshop (PSD) images and all major camera RAW formats
+* Extensive file format support, including Adobe Photoshop (PSD), Corel PaintShop Pro (PSP), and all major camera RAW formats
 * Color-managed workflow, including full support for embedded ICC profiles
 * Advanced multi-layer support, including editable text layers and non-destructive layer modifications
 * On-canvas tools: digital paintbrushes, clone and pattern brushes, interactive gradients, and more
-* Adjustment tools: levels, curves, HDR, shadow/highlight recovery, white balance, Wratten filters, and many more
+* Adjustment tools: levels, curves, HDR, shadow/highlight recovery, white balance, and many more
-* Filters and effects: perspective correction, edge detection, noise removal, real-time content-aware blur, unsharp masking, green screen, lens diffraction, vignetting, and many more
+* Filters and effects: perspective correction, edge detection, noise removal, content-aware blur, unsharp masking, green screen, lens diffraction, vignetting, and many more
 * More than 200 tools are provided in the current build.

 ### Limitations

 * PhotoDemon isn't designed for operating systems other than Microsoft Windows.
-A compatibility layer like [Wine](http://www.winehq.org/) may allow it to work on OSX, Linux, or BSD systems, but program stability and performance may suffer.
+A compatibility layer like [Wine](http://www.winehq.org/) may allow it to work on macOS, Linux, or BSD systems, but program stability and performance may suffer.
+* Due to its portable nature, PhotoDemon is only available as a 32-bit application.
+(This means it cannot load or save images larger than ~2 GB in size.)

 ## What's new in nightly builds